Qwant/WebExtension/README.md

-Qwant for Chrome
+Qwant Extension
 ================

-Qwant for Chrome sets Qwant.com as your default search engine and homepage.
+Qwant Extension sets Qwant.com as your default search engine and homepage.